Chalarangelo/30-seconds-of-code/snippets/flatten.md

 tags: list,intermediate
 ---

-Flattens a list of lists.
+Flattens a list of lists once.

 Use nested list comprehension to extract each value from sub-lists in order.